Cries and candle scents: Over 100 feared dead after twisters

 “I can tell you from reports that I’ve received I know we’ve lost more than 80 Kentuckians.
 That number is going to exceed more than 100,” Beshear said.

+Four twisters hit the state in all, including one with an extraordinarily long path of about 200 miles (322 kilometers) long, authorities said.

 “I’ve got towns that are gone, that are just, I mean gone.
-My dad’s hometown — half of it isn’t standing.
-It is hard for me to describe.
-I know people can see the visuals, but that goes on for 12 blocks or more in some of these places."
+My dad’s hometown — half of it isn’t standing," Breshear said of Dawson Springs.

 He said that going door to door in search of victims is out of the question in the hardest-hit areas: “There are no doors.”
-With afternoon high temperatures forecast only in the 40s, tens of thousands of people were without power.
+With afternoon high temperatures forecast only in the 40s, tens of thousands of people were without power, and about 300 National Guard members were going house to house, checking on people and helping to remove debris.

 Kirks said she and her boyfriend were about 10 feet apart in a hallway when someone said to take cover.
 Suddenly, she saw sky and lightning where a wall had been, and Ward had vanished.